 With pleasant views over the woods, gardens and courtyard, the bedrooms are warm, welcoming and comfortably furnished.

-Our award winning chefs provide fresh, locally-sourced food of a quality that’s second to none, served in our elegant dining hall.
+Our award winning chefs provide fresh, locally-sourced food, served in our elegant Dining Hall.

 Visitors are encouraged to explore our gardens, designed by Lancelot 'Capability' Brown in 1756.